 I’ve spent so much time traveling the last couple of years and not locked into a 9-5 and I wouldn’t change a single part of it.
 Not the money spent, nor the money I didn’t make while being away.
 Maybe the flight delays, breaking my laptop and that time I fully stacked it in a hurry to get through customs in front of so many people, but other than that, nothing.

 For this trip I hadn’t pre booked a hire car and a couple hotels here and there because I didn’t want an exact plan.
-Sometimes you wake up keen for something different or you find out about something new you’d prefer to do.
+Uber’s great, but if you’re keen on having you’re own wheels, check out SKURT

-The hotel is in walking distance to so many cool little shops, cafes and bars.
+We stayed at the W hotel in West Beverly Hills/Westwood, It’s walking distance to so many cool little shops, cafes and bars.

 If you’re interested in doing things like seeing a baseball game or theme park, Staples Centre and Universal Studios are within half hour drive or so from the hotel and Santa Monica Pier is around 15 minutes .
 If you’re keen on the Hollywood sign thing, something I’v been wanting to do for years and still haven’t, Griffith Park is about 45 mins away.

-VEGAS: We did dinner at Firefly on the Friday night and had an upper bungalow at Drais Beach club the Saturday.
+For the weekend we did dinner at Firefly on the Friday night and had an upper bungalow at Drais Beach club the Saturday.
 Insane spot to spend the day.
 The rest of my time was spent hungover, so I basically have nothing else to report.